benmolin/benmolin.github.io/README.md

 ## Demo

 This repo is named to allow deployment onto Github pages for easy testing.
-You can view a demo [here](https://benmolin.github.io/screener).
+There are two pages to view:

+### Individual Screener

+You can view a demo for the [individual screener here](https://benmolin.github.io/screener).
+This allows an individual to get an estimate of whether they are likely eligable, their potential SNAP amount, and the factors behind their decision.

+### Bulk Screener

+For organizations that would like to screen client's in bulk, there is a [bulk screener here](https://benmolin.github.io/bulk-screener).
+This allows you to upload a full CSV of client profiles, and adds a new row stating whether clients are "likely eligable" or not.

+## Building API

 All files and scripts needed to run the UI for using the API are in the ```docs``` folder.
 Building the minified, browser-ready Javascript with the command